The Granny Dot hat and scarf set is a fun, colourful take on the granny stripe, with some extra dots, in the form of crochet puff stitches, thrown in.

 You can change the width by altering the number of rows you work, though I recommend a row repeat of 4+2.

-- Numbers in brackets at the end of a row / round indicate the number of stitches in that row / round and are only given at the start of a section or where there is a change
+- Numbers at the end of a row / round indicate the number of stitches in that row / round and are only given at the start of a section or where there is a change

 - Turning chains to not count as stitches